-- Healthy Fats: Adding a couple teaspoons or a tablespoon of healthy fat is the key to meeting macros and a filling meal.
+- Healthy Fats: Adding a couple teaspoons or a tablespoon of healthy fat (think avocados, olive oil, coconut milk) is the key to meeting macros and a filling meal.

 - Calories: Just in case you haven’t run the numbers yet, chicken breast and frozen vegetables aren’t enough calories to sustain a human being for 8 hours – even a sedentary one staring at a computer screen.
 A tablespoon of olive oil (my preferred choice) has 120 calories aka fuel to get you through that spreadsheet.
 Feel free to adjust the portion size according to your daily caloric intake goals.
 I wouldn’t recommend exceeding 2 tablespoons because oil can have an overpowering effect on flavor and texture.

 - Macros: It’s no secret that chicken breast and frozen vegetables don’t contain a lot of fat either.
 There has been plenty of research in the past couple years regarding the benefits of increasing your consumption of healthy fats and olive oil always makes the list.
 Adding these foods to your meal prep balances out your diet and lets you check that “healthy fats” box.